Whatsapp Icon

 STAGE I AND II THYROID CANCER TREATMENT

 Thyroid cancer can be surgically treated through the removal of all or part of the thyroid.
 Total thyroidectomy is used by surgery to remove the whole thyroid.
 A lobectomy is used for partial thyroid removal.
-Depending on the patient’s age and size, the procedure is selected.
-Patients diagnosed for these two treatments tend to have comparable recovery periods but differing rates of surgical complications and varying chances of thyroid recurrence.
+Depending on the patient's age and size, the procedure is selected.
+Patients diagnosed with these two treatments tend to have comparable recovery periods but differing rates of surgical complications and varying chances of thyroid recurrence.

 Total thyroidectomy is a highly technical procedure and is best done by a trained surgeon who has previously performed this operation.
 The thyroid is close to the voice chamber and there is a risk of nerve damage and therefore of a voice chamber function.
 Surgical complications are less frequent when an accomplished surgeon performs specialized procedures.

 In some patients, only a part of the thyroid can be removed.
-This approach is associated with a reduced risk of side effects, but with a higher risk of recurrence of cancer in or near the thyroid.
+This approach is associated with a reduced risk of side effects but with a higher risk of recurrence of cancer in or near the thyroid.

 STAGE III THYROID CANCER TREATMENT

 Treatment is similar to stage I and stage II, which includes surgery.
 Hormone therapy is subsequently given.
-After surgery, further radiation therapy with a beam will be performed, in order to minimize the risk of recurrence in the neck if the tumour is severe.
-Research indicates that radioactive iodine treatment enhances the survival, particularly for those with cancers that spread to nearby lymph nodes or remote locations in the body, of patients with papillary or follicular thyroid cancer.
+After surgery, further radiation therapy with a beam will be performed, to minimize the risk of recurrence in the neck if the tumour is severe.
+Research indicates that radioactive iodine treatment enhances survival, particularly for those with cancers that spread to nearby lymph nodes or remote locations in the body, of patients with papillary or follicular thyroid cancer.

 STAGE IV THYROID CANCER TREATMENT